-- Incidents are recorded on the Incident form on School database and this can be done via the iPad in the staffroom. - Children are made aware of who the 'Listening Buddies' are and are encouraged to talk to them if they have a problem. - Child friendly anti-bullying posters are displayed in all teaching rooms, toilets, cloakrooms etc. - Regular assemblies discussing bullying encouraging children to 'Tell Someone' - Circle time covering issues such as anti-bullying - Visiting speakers e.g. NSPCC and ChildLine - Adoption of bullying-related charities by individual Houses - Information sources and website links available to parents and children on the Pastoral page of Frog Learn - A link on the Frog Pastoral page so that children can send an email to the Head of Upper or Lower School, who will then respond as soon as possible. - Well-equipped playground with lots of activities on offer - Staff member to initiate games in break times - Buddy/friendship bench to be used by those who would like a friend - Y2-Y6 Playground pals where children are trained to help with minor disagreements in the playground - Y6/Y5 mentoring groups led by younger members of staff - Briefing of duty staff and staff duty list on windows facing into playground so handovers work smoothly - PSHEE lessons - Regular INSET for staff
+- Incidents are recorded on the Incident form on School database. - Children are made aware of who to talk to if they have a problem. - Child friendly anti-bullying posters are displayed in all teaching rooms, toilets, cloakrooms etc. - Regular assemblies discussing bullying encouraging children to 'Tell Someone' - Circle time covering issues such as anti-bullying - Visiting speakers e.g. NSPCC and ChildLine - Adoption of bullying-related charities by individual Houses - Information sources and website links available to parents and children on the Pastoral page of Frog Learn - A link on the Frog Pastoral page so that children can send an email to the Assistant Head of Wellbeing, who will then respond as soon as possible. - Well-equipped playground with lots of activities on offer - Staff member to initiate games in break times - Buddy/friendship bench to be used by those who would like a friend - Y2-Y6 Playground pals where children are trained to help with minor disagreements in the playground - Y6/Y5 mentoring groups led by younger members of staff - Briefing of duty staff and staff duty list on windows facing into playground so handovers work smoothly - PSHEE lessons - Regular INSET for staff